Enjoy this deliciously sweet snow peas recipe. It's crunchy and full of flavors. A quick and easy vegetable soup for dinner.

 - Let it brown without burning!

-- I use frozen snow pea.
-Frozen snow peas are easy to get compared to fresh.
-Remove them from the freezer and leave them to thaw.
+- Remove the snow peas from the freezer and leave them to thaw.

-- Add the snow peas to the already cooked vegetable soup and cut off the heat.
-Stir, add fresh herbs and stir again.
+- Add the snow peas to the already-cooked vegetable soup and cut off the heat.
+Stir, add fresh herbs, and stir again.
 Serve the snow pea vegetable soup while still hot.

-Nutritional Value of Snow peas
+Nutritional Value of Snow Peas

 - Snow peas are very low in carbs and have a good amount of protein.

-- Snow peas will provide you with vitamins such as vitamins A, B1, B2, B3, C, E, and K, Folates, Niacin Pantothenic acid, Riboflavin, and Thiamin.
+- Snow peas will provide you with vitamins such as vitamins A, B1, B2, B3, C, E, and K, Folates, Niacin, Pantothenic acid, Riboflavin, and Thiamin.

 Where to buy green bananas